 Open distributed processing aims to support cooperation within and between large-scale heterogeneous and autonomous computing environments.
 An inherent issue in such environments is enabling the interoperation of objects whose interfaces have been defined in different type models.
 In this paper, we present a type management system which provides a means for representing, storing, retrieving and translating types, and for expressing and evaluating relationships between types in a heterogeneous distributed computing environment.
 This system allows multiple type languages and models, and can relate types expressed in different ones.
 The type management system is designed to support the instantiation and dynamic binding of objects, run-time type checking of object interactions, and the discovery of new resources (e.g. services) within the system.
 Current approaches to interface definition in distributed systems are mainly based on the use of a single interface definition language (IDL).
 While this provides a level of common agreement about the types of system interfaces, the type models of existing IDLs are not rich enough to model either the overall architecture of a system or the behaviour of objects.
 We illustrate this by briefly describing some aspects of an enhanced type model with the emphasis on the model's impact on the design of the type management system. © 1997 The British Computer Society.

-Brookes, W 2018, 'Inquiry-based Learning of Database Concepts', International Conference on Information Technology Based Higher Education and Training (ITHET), IEEE, Olhão, Portugal, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+Brookes, W 2018, 'Inquiry-based Learning of Database Concepts', International Conference on Information Technology Based Higher Education and Training (ITHET), IEEE, Olhão, Portugal, pp. 1-6.View/Download from: Publisher's site

 In many degree programs, relational database concepts and skills are taught through a combination of lectures combined with tutorials or laboratory sessions, although flipped learning approaches have recently been gaining increasing popularity.
 This paper describes a different approach using inquiry-based learning to engage students with real, unstructured data-driven challenges.
 We report on the effectiveness of the inquiry-based learning approach in this context and reflect on challenges for both instructors and students.

-Brookes, WC 2017, 'Transdisciplinary learning in technology degrees', 2017 16th International Conference on Information Technology Based Higher Education and Training, 2017 16th International Conference on Information Technology Based Higher Education and Training, IEEE, Ohrid, Macedonia.View/Download from: UTS OPUS or Publisher's site
+Brookes, WC 2017, 'Transdisciplinary learning in technology degrees', 2017 16th International Conference on Information Technology Based Higher Education and Training, 2017 16th International Conference on Information Technology Based Higher Education and Training, IEEE, Ohrid, Macedonia.View/Download from: Publisher's site